Matheus90/mobi-router/README.md

 $ mrt add Mobi-Router
 ```

-## Quick Notes
+## Quick Note

-1. There is a specific order while configuring Mobi-Router:
+There is a specific order while configuring Mobi-Router:
-  - First, you specify the map:
+1. First, you specify the map:

 ```js
 MobiRouter.map({